Kathmandu University High SchoolCultivating socially responsible & sensible citizens

 Teaching-learning Methods in KUHS

 Kathmandu University High School is a leading school level institution in Nepal’s contemporary academia.
 It has been engaged for more than eighteen years in imparting quality education of the government-prescribed academic subjects as well as different non-academic dimensions of learning those are hugely required in this contemporary time.
-The organization has a team of highly educated, trained and skilful faculties who are well acquainted with the modern teaching-learning methods and even with the use of technology.
+The organization has a team of highly educated, trained and skillful faculties who are well acquainted with the modern teaching-learning methods and even with the use of technology.
 Despite the fact that the School is located in such a geographical location where it is difficult to extend infrastructures, the faculties here are committed for imparting quality education by using available resources.

 “Education beyond the Textbook” is the motto of this institution which connotes that a pupils’ learning should not only be confined to what the curriculum dictates, rather they must be guided towards learning of what other skills and abilities are required for them to tackle with the growing global demand and competitiveness.
-For that, KUHS does not just offer various curriculums prescribed by government but also facilitates for the students of learning dance, music, art and craft, sports and a wide range of other extra and co-curricular activities that make the pupils learn various skills of their interest and necessity, that come handy for their better compatibility and employability in future.
+For that, KUHS does not just offer various curriculum prescribed by government but also facilitates for the students of learning dance, music, art and craft, sports and a wide range of other extra and co-curricular activities that make the pupils learn various skills of their interest and necessity, that come handy for their better compatibility and employability in future.
 The School undoubtedly has a very high sense of student centeredness inside classrooms and everywhere else.
 Below are described some prominent teaching-learning methods that KUHS has been adopting.

 - Inquiry-based learning: Students are given to ‘read between the lines’.
 They are given some guidelines to study about a subject matter where teacher just facilitates them.
 Then they come up with a resolution through inquiry.
 This method is highly effective in understanding of a matter because it engages pupils themselves on what they need to learn about.
 This is contrary to the traditional rot-learning concept.